rguseinov/rguseinov.github.io/_pages/about.md

   - /about/
   - /about.html
 ---

-Currently I am studying as a Political Science MA student at the University of Mannheim (Germany).
-Since Nov 2025, I am working as a Research Assistant at GESIS - Leibniz Institute for the Social Sciences, Computational Social Science Department under the supervision of Dr. Frank Mangold.
-I have also worked as a Research Assistant at the Center for Stability and Risks Analysis (HSE University, Moscow), a research center which conducts systemic monitoring of socio-political transformation in a regional and global perspective, under the supervision of Dr. Andrey Korotayev.
+I am a Political Science MA student at the University of Mannheim (Germany) and a Research Assistant at GESIS - Leibniz Institute for the Social Sciences, Computational Social Science Department.

+I previously worked as a Research Assistant at the Center for Stability and Risks Analysis in Moscow, a research center specializing in the systemic analysis of socio-political transformations from both regional and global perspectives.

-Besides, I had experience of working as a social studies, history and political science teacher for school students at different schools and organizations (including CPM Private School, one of the best schools in Russia).
+Besides, I have taught social studies, history and political science teacher at several educational institutions, including The CTE School in Moscow, one of Russia’s leading secondary schools.

-My research interests lie in the intersection of comparative politics of authoritarian regimes, social and mass movements, applying advanced quantitative methods in political science and causal inference.
+My research interests lie at the intersection of comparative politics of authoritarian regimes, social and mass movements, applying advanced quantitative methods in political science and causal inference.
+My work has been published in, or is forthcoming at, _Defence and Peace Economics_ and _Political Studies Review_.